Baclofen Abuse Side Effects, Symptoms, and Addiction Treatment

 Baclofen is a prescription skeletal muscle relaxant indicated for the treatment of muscle spasms and spasticity related to conditions such as multiple sclerosis.
-Baclofen is commonly prescribed to treat symptoms associated with spinal cord disease or injury, but more recently has been tapped for off-label uses such as the management of alcohol, opioid, cocaine, and tobacco dependence 1,2.
+Baclofen is commonly prescribed to treat symptoms associated with spinal cord disease or injury, but more recently it has been tapped for off-label uses, such as the management of alcohol, opioid, cocaine, and tobacco dependence.1,2

-Because of the calming effects experienced during a baclofen high, some people may use the drug other than prescribed, effectively abusing it.
-The danger increases when people use other drugs at the same time as baclofen, which can depress the central nervous system (CNS) and increase the risk of side effects from the drug 1.
-If baclofen is abused simultaneously with alcohol, tranquilizers, sleeping pills, or other muscle relaxants it can result in:
+Because of the calming effects experienced during a baclofen high, some people may use the drug other than as prescribed, effectively abusing it.
+The danger increases when people use other drugs at the same time as baclofen, which can depress the central nervous system (CNS) and increase the risk of side effects from the drug.1 If baclofen is abused simultaneously with alcohol, tranquilizers, sleeping pills, or other muscle relaxants, it can result in: